Pekno/cv-react/README.md

 - 🧰 **Decorator Pattern**: Simplified registration of new sections
 - 📱 **Responsive Design**: Mobile-friendly layout
 - 🚀 **Fast Development**: Powered by Vite for quick build and hot module replacement
+- 🔍 **Build Optimization**: Automatically includes only the sections you use

 ## Customizing Your CV